SKISHCHENKO/RefactoringServer/README.md

 ## Architecture of the Application ##
-This web server application is designed with a simple, modular, and multithreaded architecture.
-Below is a breakdown of the main componentsand how they interact with each other:

 ### 1. Main Class (Main) ###
 - Responsibility: The entry point of the application where the server instance is created, routes are defined, and the server is started.